Kazakhstan’s Uneven Education Frontier

 - 2 min read

-Technology, heralded as the great equalizer, has likewise deepened divides.
+Technological advancements has likewise deepened divides.
 Internet penetration exceeds 90 percent in Almaty but remains below 70 percent in western provinces such as Mangystau.
 When the COVID-19 pandemic forced remote learning, many rural students were left out entirely, unable to stream lessons or download materials.
 In one village near Oral, a single shared laptop served forty students, rotated on a schedule scribbled in chalk.

 Comments